jvhagey/CDRF_Metagenomics/Identifying_Nitrogen_Fixers/NifH_tree/Readme.md

 >264012 | Prevotella bryantii main cluster = 3 subcluster = 3I
 >1299485 | Unknown_Methanobrevibacter main cluster = 4 subcluster = 4B
 >1401422 | Unknown_Methanobrevibacter main cluster = 4 subcluster = 4B

+## For the nifH genes found in a contig with no other nif genes